davestephens/ansible-nas/docs/applications/wireguard.md

 ## Usage

-Set `wireguard_enabled: true` in your `inventories/<your_inventory>/nas.yml` file.
+Set `wireguard_enabled: true` and `wireguard_available_externally: true` in your `inventories/<your_inventory>/group_vars/nas.yml` file.

+The WireGuard's admin web interface can be found at <http://ansible_nas_host_or_ip:51821>.
+The default password is `topsecret`.

 ## Specific Configuration

 You will need to configure your router for port forwarding of UDP port 51820 to your Ansible NAS server.
-View <docker_home>/wireguard/config/wg0.conf for your public and private keys to configure your WireGuard clients.